 Maine, United States

-https://hortist.blogspot.com/2009/12/horticultural-wonders-of-world.html?showComment=1262215147563#c2433851319493736741'> December 30, 2009 at 3:19 PM
+http://hortist.blogspot.com/2009/12/horticultural-wonders-of-world.html?showComment=1262215147563#c2433851319493736741'> December 30, 2009 at 3:19 PM

 Ulfat, where are you man?
 Long time, no see.
 I come to you on email :)

-https://hortist.blogspot.com/2009/12/horticultural-wonders-of-world.html?showComment=1262215386724#c1917912059702688650'> December 30, 2009 at 3:23 PM
+http://hortist.blogspot.com/2009/12/horticultural-wonders-of-world.html?showComment=1262215386724#c1917912059702688650'> December 30, 2009 at 3:23 PM

 Mr. Kyle Fletcher Baker, thanks for visiting my blog and passing your nice comments.
 My name is Saif and its an arabic name which means "sword" in English, so my nick on yahoo was sword, in some happy past.